 Nutritional Profile (2 Tbsp Chia Seeds):

-- Calories: About 140 kcal
+- Calories: About 138 kcal [20]

-- Fat: 9 g – mostly omega-3 fatty acids
+- Fat: 8.7 g [20] – Mostly omega-3 fatty acids

-- Protein g – supports lean mass
+- Protein: 4.7 g [20] – Supports lean mass

 Key Benefits:

-- Highly nutritious and calorie-dense
+- Highly nutritious and calorie-dense.

-- Support digestive and heart health
+- Support digestive and heart health.

-- Versatile – can be added to porridge, smoothies, or yoghurt
+- Versatile – can be added to porridge, smoothies, or yoghurt.

-- Promote satiety and consistent energy
+- Promote satiety and consistent energy.

 - Seeds are an effortless way to increase your daily calorie and nutrient intake.

-Nutritional Profile (1 Medium Sweet Potato):
+Nutritional Profile (1 Medium Sweet Potato, Baked with skin):

 - Calories: Around 112 kcal [21]

-- Carbohydrates: 26 g – slow-releasing energy
+- Carbohydrates: 26 g [21] – Slow-releasing energy

 - Fat: 0 g

-- Protein: 2 g – supports muscle function
+- Protein: 2 g [21] – Supports muscle function

 Key Benefits:

-- Natural and wholesome energy source
+- Natural and wholesome energy source.

-- Rich in vitamins, antioxidants, and fibre
+- Rich in Vitamin A (beta-carotene), antioxidants, and fibre.

-- Helps create a balanced calorie surplus
+- Helps create a balanced calorie surplus.

-- Great as a side dish or snack
+- Great as a side dish or snack.

 - Choosing calorie-rich plant-based options ensures you gain weight while improving overall nutrition.